Thocook/Amazon_Webscraping/README.md

 - **Data Manipulation:** Utilizes the power of Python and the `pandas` library to structure and organize the scraped data into a database format.
 - **Data Visualization:** Employing `seaborn` and `matplotlib` for visual representations, providing insights into the distribution of product-related information.

-## Getting Started

-To get started with the project, follow these steps:

-1. Clone the repository to your local machine.
-2. Install the necessary dependencies using the provided `requirements.txt` file.
-3. Explore the Jupyter Notebook or Python script to understand the web scraping and data visualization processes.

 ## Dependencies

 - Python 3.x